-Stars4Media is an exchange and training programme for young media professionals (“rising stars”) to accelerate media innovation and cross-border coverage in Europe.
+Stars4Media is an innovation exchange programme for media professionals to accelerate media innovation and cross-border cooperation in Europe.

 Challenges facing the media sector in Europe

 Stars4Media is responding to the needs identified by the #Media4EU research project.
 According to this analysis, media professionals often fail to communicate across “silos” (i.e. commercial, editorial, communication, social media, IT) and to cooperate across borders.
-In particular, within most traditional media, top management lacks the skills to lead fast changes across editorial and commercial boundaries.
-Moreover, most media companies do not have enough resources to set up their own skill-building exchange and innovation programmes.
-The project has three objectives:
+Within most traditional media, top management lacks the skills to lead fast changes across editorial and commercial boundaries.

-- Exchange – physical and virtual mobility: 4-12 weeks of cooperation between paired media organisations, involving both physical and virtual mobility.
-For its first edition, Stars4Media is supporting 21 innovative partnerships, bridging 100 media professionals from 17 countries.
+For its first edition, Stars4Media supported 21 innovative partnerships, bridging 100 media professionals from 17 countries.
 Out of all beneficiaries, 47% are women, 30% work as journalists, while the rest come from other professional backgrounds such as content marketing, social media management, editing, engineering, and business.
 18% of the total participants are freelancers.
 Overall, 41 proposals have been evaluated, and 21 ideas, the best and most promising, have been selected.
-More information on the 21 selected initiatives can be found here!
+More information on the 21 selected initiatives can be found here.

 About the Consortium